facebookresearch/htstep/README.md

    **HT-Step is a large-scale dataset containing temporal annotations of instructional article steps in cooking videos..**

+## Annotations
+We provide the dataset  annotations in the following files.

 ## Testing
-The evaluation server is available on [[Codalab]](https://eval.ai/web/challenges/challenge-page/2082/overview)!
+The evaluation server is available on [[Eval AI]](https://eval.ai/web/challenges/challenge-page/2082/overview)!

 ## License
 HT-Step is released under the CC-BY-NC 4.0 license.
 See [[LICENSE]](LICENSE) for additional details.